spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 Backups created manually or as part of the schedule are listed under the Backup/Restore page of the cluster.
 Restore operation can be initiated by selecting the restore option for a specific backup.
 Next, you would be prompted to select a target cluster where you would like the backup to be restored.
 The progress of the Restore can be tracked from the target cluster's backup/restore page.
 Finally, the Restore can be done to the cluster which is running on the same project.

 <WarningBox>
 When restoring backups to a cluster running on a cloud different from the source cluster, some manual steps might be required.
 As an example, you might need to pre-create a storage class on the cluster before initiating Restore.
-This applies to the clusters which are created on EKS to other clouds or Vice versa.
+For EKS cluster restore AWS specific "gp2 storage class" is recommended.
+For other clouds please go for "spectro-storage-class".
 </WarningBox>

 <WarningBox>